chengyyc/chengyyc.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi there, I am Yingyu!
-I am a 3rd year PhD student in Statistics at The Ohio State University, advised by Prof. Oksana Chkrebtii.
+I am a 3rd year Ph.D. student in Statistics at The Ohio State University, advised by Prof. Oksana Chkrebtii.
 My research interests involve Bayesian analysis, computer model and machine learning.
 Currently, I am actively looking for industrial and pharmaceutical research internship opportunities at the summer of 2024.
 {style="text-align: justify;"}